ikTheProgrammer1/community-notes-science-project/docs/misinformation-counter-strategy.md

-# Misinformation Counter-Strategy: The "VIP Intelligence" Doctrine
+# Misinformation Counter-Strategy: The "Community Notes Analytics" Doctrine

 ## Executive Summary
-This document outlines the operational strategy for the **VIP Intelligence Platform**.
+This document outlines the operational strategy for the **Community Notes Analytics**.
 The goal is to proactively identify, analyze, and neutralize misinformation campaigns targeting high-profile reputations using a "Privacy-First" architecture.

 ## System Architecture